 Make the headline of your press release as informative as possible, but don’t make it lengthy.

-The headline is the window of content.
-A press release headline should be short, succinct, and to the point.
+A headline is what attracts readers to the story, but it also gives them a window to what the article it introduces is about.
+A press release headline should be short, succinct and to the point.
 The headline of your press release will get a journalist’s attention and convince them that you have a story worth telling.
 In essence, it should be your entire story distilled into a few words.
 You should invest as much time in curating the headline as you do in writing the body of the press release.

-Headlines are the first and main point of catching a user’s attention and encouraging them to read a text.
-The wise use of words in headlines may attract users or vice versa—i.e., scare them away.
+Headlines are the first and main point of catching a user’s attention and encouraging them to read an article.
+If you use words wisely in a headline, more people likely will read your story.
+If you use the wrong ones, a headline could scare readers away.

-Brands use more peculiar and expanded headlines to uncover event or announcement content.
+Brands use more peculiar and expanded headlines to explain upcoming events or make announcements.
 To make their headlines catchier, not just informative, companies use longer headlines, sacrificing snippet requirements.

 We polled PR and brand experts to get 10 amazing tips you can use to improve your press release headlines.